Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/weight_paint/hide_mask.rst

 it is sometimes not easy to paint on all vertices in Weight Paint Mode.
 Suppose you only want to paint on a small area of the Mesh and keep the rest untouched.
 This is where *selection masking* comes into play.
-When this mode is enabled, a brush will only paint on the selected verts or faces.
+When this mode is enabled, a brush will only paint on the selected vertices or faces.
 The option is available from the header of the 3D View (see icons surrounded by the yellow frame):